List of Fifth Harmony live performances

 American girl group Fifth Harmony has embarked on several live performances throughout their career, including six headlining concert tours, one promotional tour, and appearances on numerous award shows, television shows, and music festivals.

 During July and August 2013, the group embarked on a promotional tour titled Harmonize America, in malls and small venues through North America.
 In October 2013, they started their debut headlining tour in theatres across North America.
 Throughout February and July 2014, they embarked on other two concert tours, the Worst Kept Secret Tour and Fifth Times a Charm Tour.
 All of the tours supported their debut extended play, Better Together (2013).
 Meanwhile, Fifth Harmony also served as an opening act for Cher Lloyd, Demi Lovato, and Austin Mahone.

 In February 2015, after the release of their debut studio album, Reflection (2015), the group commenced their fourth concert tour, the Reflection Tour, and concluded it in February 2016.
 It visited North America, Europe, and Asia.
 In June 2016, they embarked on the 7/27 Tour, to promote their second studio album, 7/27 (2016), which visited South America, North America, Europe, and Asia.
-The first North American leg ended up grossing US$5.1 million.
+Its first North American leg grossed US$5.1 million.
 After member Camila Cabello left the group in December 2016, they continued the tour as a four-piece.
 Their first performance after her departure was at the 43rd People's Choice Awards, in January 2017.
 In September 2017, Fifth Harmony began their sixth and final concert tour, PSA Tour, to promote their self-titled third and final studio album (2017).
 The group announced an indefinite hiatus in March 2018, with their final show being set on May 11, 2018.